 ● Swollen salivary glands or swollen lymph nodes

 ● Loss of sensation or numbness affecting your tongue or lips

 The known risk factors associated with oral cancer include smoking tobacco, consuming alcohol, a diagnosis of human papillomavirus (HPV), previous cancer diagnoses, family history of squamous cell carcinoma (SCC), excessive exposure to sunlight or other sources of ultraviolet radiation, a weakened immune system, a diagnosis of graft-versus-host-disease, poor oral health and inherited medical conditions.

 Be sure to tell your dentist in Saskatoon about any symptoms of oral cancer that you experience between your dental appointments.
-If you do not currently have a dentist but are concerned about symptoms or risk factors contact a dentist near you and ask for a careful screening of your case.
+If you do not currently have a dentist but are concerned about symptoms or risk factors contact a dentist near you and ask for careful screening of your case.
 Undergoing oral cancer screening near you may save your life.